jjshoe/aws-switcher/README.md

 ```

 # Bash prompt
 The script writes out the name and region to `~/.aws/status`.
 The format is `name region`.
-Using fourth entry in the example config it would look like `Personal account us-east-1`.
+Using the third entry in the example config it would look like `Acme Widgets Prod us-east-1`.
 You could add the following to your `PS1` variable `(AWS: $(cat ~/.aws/status))` to be able to see which profile is active, and for what region.